 4. Outside of ministry skills; what experience, assets and skills do you have to offer?
 This might include degrees, work history, hobbies, life experience, etc.

-The key aspect of the ideal missionary’s life (or any believer) is to have Christ at the center.
+The key aspect of a healthy missionary’s life (or any believer) is to have Christ at the center.
 Everything in life is rooted in and finds life in Him.
 From having a Christ-like character and seeking to continually abide with Christ, all of the other traits of a missionary flow from and are connected to this one concept.

-Look over the 11 traits of an ideal missionary.
+Look over the 11 traits of a healthy missionary.
 Which ones are you strong in and which ones are you weak in?
 Begin now to sharpen your strengths and grow in your weak areas.

-* This chart is adapted from Nate Irwin’s chart of the same name.
+* This chart is adapted from Nate Irwin’s chart “Characteristics of an Ideal Missionary”.
 Adapted with permission.
+Please cite Sojourn International and/or Nate Irwin when using this chart and its concepts.